Piers Morgan: Meghan, Duchess of Sussex

-Morgan was briefly a friend of Meghan, Duchess of Sussex before she became the Duchess of Sussex, but said she cut him off early in her relationship with Prince Harry.
+Morgan was briefly a friend of Meghan Markle before she became the Duchess of Sussex, but said she cut him off early in her relationship with Prince Harry.
 He has been a regular critic of the couple since then, alleging they are hypocrites and claiming the Duchess is a social climber.

 When the couple stepped away from conducting official royal duties early in 2020, Morgan described them as being "the two most spoiled brats in history".
 Ten days later, he said: "Only surprised it took her so long to get Harry to ditch his family, the monarchy, the military and his country.
 What a piece of work."
 In a segment of Good Morning Britain on 13 January, Morgan interviewed Afua Hirsch, who accused parts of the British media of behaving in a racist manner towards the Duchess, an interpretation that Morgan said was "completely and grotesquely wrong".
 InfluencHers, a group of 100 African Caribbean women, advocated an advertisers' boycott of Good Morning Britain.
 The campaigners described the programme as "sanctioning bullying and blatant unapologetic disrespect of women" in allowing Morgan's treatment of Hirsch.

 When challenged by Decca Aitkenhead of The Sunday Times in May 2020 over "his vendetta" against the Duchess, with Aitkenhead suggesting he had gone too far, Morgan said: "I think that's a perfectly fair criticism.
 It's probably not wise, if you're a columnist, to make things too personal.
 Have I taken things a bit too far?
 Probably.
 Do I think that will govern and temper how I talk about them going forward?
 Absolutely."

 On Good Morning Britain on 8 and 9 March 2021, Morgan said he doubted the accuracy of the account given by the Duchess of Sussex, in the interview Oprah with Meghan and Harry with Oprah Winfrey, in which she spoke of her mental health issues, which included suicidal thoughts, and she and Harry alleged racist comments from the extended family.
 A tense on-air argument with his co-host Alex Beresford on 9 March led him to walk off the set of the show.
 Beresford was highly critical of Morgan's attitude towards the Duchess, saying "She's entitled to cut you off if she wants to.
 Has she said anything about you after she cut you off?
 I don't think she has, But yet you continue to trash her".
 Later in the day, Morgan quit the programme.
 The UK's mental health charity Mind expressed "disappointment" in Morgan's comments and said individuals with experience of mental health issues should be "treated with dignity, respect and empathy".
 ITV plc's chief executive, Carolyn McCall, defended the veracity of the Duchess's comments, adding "importantly everyone should".